notPlancha/AML-homework/README.md

 conda env create --name envname --file=environment.yml
 ```

 Finally, you can just use pip.
 The versions are specificed in `pixi.toml`.
+A lot of the packages isn't being used and was only for development.

 The labs are inside `src/`.
 The repository (which includes everyhting besides the data) is available at https://github.com/notPlancha/AML-homework